mParticle/docs/src/pages/guides/data-subject-requests/index.md

 Data subject requests submitted without a <a href="https://docs.mparticle.com/guides/idsync/user-data/#login-ids">login ID</a> will not be fulfilled for known profiles that have an associated login ID.
 For example, if you submit a data subject request that only includes the device ID for a user, mParticle will not be able to find the correct profile to fulfill the request.

-When finding the correct profile for a DSR, mParticle follows the same identity resolution process used for general identification requests made to IDSync (the mParticlel identity management system).
+When finding the correct profile for a DSR, mParticle follows the same identity resolution process used for general identification requests made to IDSync (the mParticle identity management system).

 The exact profiles returned for a data subject request depend on the specific [user identifiers](https://docs.mparticle.com/guides/idsync/user-data/#user-identifiers) supplied with the DSR and the [identity strategy](https://docs.mparticle.com/guides/idsync/components/#identity-strategies) configured for your account.